 Start Up Visa Canada (Overview)

 This Start Up Visa is aimed at business owners or part-owners with at least 3 years of experience of running a successful business.
 This visa does not have minimum investment and net worth requirements - but you do need to have settlement funds, as well as sustainable funds for necessities in Canada prior to your arrival.

 If you qualify for the Start Up visa, you will be able to live anywhere in Canada, become a permanent resident and eventually apply for Canadian citizenship.
 Your business partners (up to 5 partners) will also be eligible for Canada immigration and permanent residency status.

 The Start-Up Visa Requirements

-Like other immigration streams, you will also need to comply with language requirements in either English or French.
+Similarly to other immigration streams, you will need to comply with language requirements in either English or French.
 A minimum Canadian Language Benchmark (CLB) of 5 is required.

 Self-Employed Persons Program (Overview)

 Canada's Self-Employed Persons Program is aimed at people who want to immigrant to Canada as self-employed.
 You must have 2 years of relevant experience, prove your intent to become self-employed in Canada, and meet several other program requirements.